4 Ways to Solve FizzBuzz in Python

 1. Conditional Statements

 The most popular and well-known solution to this problem involves using conditional statements.
-For every number in n, we are going to need to check if that number is divisible by four or three.
-If the number is divisible by three, it will print Fizz; if the number is divisible by four, it will print Buzz.
+For every number in n, we are going to need to check if that number is divisible by three or five.
+If the number is divisible by three, it will print Fizz; if the number is divisible by five, it will print Buzz.
 The key here is simply knowing what operators to use to check for divisibility.
 In Python, we can use the modulus operator, %.

 if num % 3 == 0: